Mc32298/RYZE/readme.md

 ## 🤝 Community

-**We love ideas from the community!** Spinop Mail thrives on user feedback.
+**We love ideas from the community!** RYZE Mail thrives on user feedback.
 If you have a feature request, find a bug, or want to suggest a new integration, please open an issue or start a discussion in our repository.

 ---